borkdude/clojure-overstapservice/Alternatief.md

 ## 6. Clojure is full stack

 One way or the other, Java is not full stack.
-It is a back end language.
+It is a back-end language.
 It's not that people didn't try to become relevant at the front end as well.
 But seriously, who is still developing applications using AWT, Swing or JavaFX?
 Likewise, Clojure was initially conceived as an alternative back end language.
 With the advent of ClojureScript, and the subsequent release of many front end libraries and tools, you can decidedly consider Clojure a full stack language.
 It also introduced a lot of interesting elements that considerably improves the experience for full stack developers.

 ### React